Mossy forest on Mount Minodtuhan (Gunung Minodtuhan)

 6:30 PM: Dinner

-Left: Paved cement road.
+Left: Paved concrete road.
 Right: Village houses—a typical countryside view of Sabah.

-Left: Paved cement road.
+Left: Paved concrete road.
 Right: Village houses—a typical countryside view of Sabah.

 DAY 2